NathanaelSpecht/Engine/INSTALL.md

 ##### Test Your Setup

-At this point, we recommend you compile and run the included test program to test your setup:
+At this point, I recommend you compile and run the included test program to test your setup:

 1. Open the terminal/Command Prompt and navigate to the root directory of the project.